 Project Rozana is a child of its time, invested in the wisdom of people globally.
 Today, this initiative, which emerged from the leadership of Hadassah Australia, has been embraced by affiliates in the United States, Canada, Israel and across the Palestinian Territories.

 It only has one agenda, without regard to politics, national identity, gender, sexual orientation or religious belief.
 This is to provide the Palestinian community with the best training and treatment available in Israel.
 So Palestinian society can build its own institutional capacity, to provide world-first healthcare for its people.

 Project Rozana is gaining international momentum as people recognise that a change to the status quo is necessary, achievable and morally correct.

 Ron Finkel AM, Chair, Project Rozana International

 Maysa and Rozana – a mother’s love literally crossed borders.

-In 2012, four year-old Rozana Salawhi sustained life-threatening injuries when she fell from the ninth floor of the family’s apartment near Ramallah.
+In 2012, four-year-old Rozana Salawhi sustained life-threatening injuries when she fell from the ninth floor of the family’s apartment near Ramallah.
 If not for the quick thinking of her mother, Maysa Abu Ghannam, Rozana would have died.
-Maysa refused to send her daughter to the local Palestinian hospital.
-She wanted her treated at Hadassah Hospital in Jerusalem.
+Maysa wanted her treated at Hadassah Hospital in Jerusalem rather than a local Palestinian hospital.
 She arranged with the Palestinian and Israeli ambulance services to transfer Rozana at the checkpoint, despite precious minutes lost for the handover.

 Later, when asked why she made that fateful decision, Maysa said that she believed that Rozana’s survival was more likely if she was treated in Israel’s healthcare system.
 It became our defining moment – to create and fund opportunities that would reverse the imbalance between the two systems.